-&lt;sup>12 European Regional Development Fund https://ec.europa.eu/regional\policy/en/funding/erdf/

-&lt;sup>13 1st Technical and Innovation Report: Creating synergies between ERICs and the (Regional) Research and Innovation Strategies for Smart Specialisation -RIS ADD LINK
+European Regional Development Fund https://ec.europa.eu/regional\policy/en/funding/erdf/ 1st Technical and Innovation Report: Creating synergies between ERICs and the (Regional) Research and Innovation Strategies for Smart Specialisation -RIS3 ADD LINK

-Case Study 24 EPOS Sustainability Project

-EPOS is currently working on implementing four main areas to achieve the final goal of moving from financial viability to long-term sustainability (EPOS Sustainability Project):
+CASE STUDY 24 EPOS Sustainability Project EPOS is currently working on implementing four main areas to achieve the final goal of moving from financial viability to long-term sustainability (EPOS Sustainability Project 15):

-1. Financial, dedicated to strengthen financial sustainability, through the consolidation of EPOS ERIC memberships, the engagement of new countries in EPOS and the harmonization of EPOS data and service provision with national strategies and funding.
+1. Financial, dedicated to strengthen financial sustainability, through the consolidation of EPOS ERIC memberships, the engagement of new countries in EPOS and the harmoniation of EPOS data and service provision with national strategies and funding.